soracom-labs/multi-carrier-failover-demo/README.md

 ## How It Works

-1. The script checks the ping loss rate
+1. The script checks the ping loss rate to [Google Public DNS](https://developers.google.com/speed/public-dns) (8.8.8.8)
 2. If there's 100% ping loss rate, the script calls `switch_plmn` function
 3. `switch_plmn` function uses mmcli to
  - check the carrier the device is currently connected
  - switch the carrier to other supported one
 4. `switch_plmn` function uses nmcli to down/up the cellular connectivity interface

+**NOTE**:

+- If switching the carrier fails, please consider extending the `sleep` time.
+- If you do not want to ping to Google Public DNS, please update the script and the routing configuration.

 ## Warning